AbduHosein/Go-Backend/README.md

  Need to change the model and endpoints to serve needs for a project.

 # Dependencies
 To start first make sure you have al the go dependencies you need to run the server (look at imports for files to "go get URL").
+On my Windows machine I had to go get individually, but on my linux machine simplying running go run main.go installed the required dependencies.
 Additionally you'll need to create a .env file in the ./server directory of the structure:

 	PORT=5000
 	MONGODB_URL= <URL from a mongodb cluster>